Houston Livestock Show and Rodeo: Early years

 In the early part of the 20th century, Houston-area ranchers developed a new breed of cattle, the American Brahman, which was a blend of four breeds of cattle from India.
 The cattle were well-adapted to the hot, swampy conditions of the Texas Gulf Coast.
 In the early 1920s, James W. Sartwelle, a stockyard manager from Sealy, Texas, founded the American Brahman Breeders Association.
 Ranchers had no opportunities to show their cattle and raise awareness of the breed.
 Some attempted to show at the Southwestern Exposition and Livestock Show in Fort Worth, Texas, but they weren't allowed into the main arena.

 In January 1932, Sartwelle invited six other businessmen to a lunch at the Texas State Hotel.
 They decided to host a livestock exposition in Houston.
 Sartwelle was named the first president of the new Houston Fat Stock Show.
 Their inaugural event was held in late April 1932 at the Democratic Convention Hall in downtown Houston.
 It was primarily a regional event, designed to showcase the agriculture and livestock, including Brahmans, in the area around Houston.
+The event was intended to become an annual gathering where farmers and ranchers could promote agricultural practices and build awareness of livestock production in Texas.
 The show lasted one week and ran a deficit of $2,800.
 Approximately 2,000 people attended the exposition, where they were also entertained by the Future Farmers Band, comprising 68 high school students from around the state.
 The Grand Champion Steer was purchased by a local restaurant owner for $504.

 The Fat Stock Show was held annually for the next four years.
 Realizing they had outgrown the space, organizers began looking for a larger venue.
 Shortly after the 1936 show ended, Sam Houston Hall was torn down.
 Sam Houston Coliseum, a 10,000-seat arena, would take its place.
 To allow for construction time, the 1937 exposition was cancelled.
 The year off allowed Fat Stock show organizers to solidify plans for a larger event.
 When the show resumed in 1938, it included a parade through downtown Houston, a carnival and midway, and a rodeo with a total purse of $640.50.